Lunthra/WAYMARK/README.md

 are not intended to be committed to the repository.

 WAYMARK also keeps user-specific application data in the local application data area on Windows.

+Personal application data and credentials are **not included in the public release ZIP**.

 ## Running From Source